mkitti/dis-utilities/sync/README.md

 - Group membership (HHMI affiliations)
 - Name combinations (with/without middle name, punctuation, and/or accents)

 Processed records will be inserted/updated.
 Janelia employees from the orcid collection are then backchecked against the HHMI People database.
-If the user is no longer in the People database, their orcid record is then ginev alumni status.
+If the user is no longer in the People database, their orcid record is then given alumni status.
+Results of a typical run are below:
+    Records read from MongoDB:dois: 753
+    Records read from ORCID:        561
+    ORCIDs inserted:                0
+    ORCIDs updated:                 657
+    ORCIDs set to alumni:           0

 ### Running in production

-The update_orcid.py program is run every night on Jenkins.
+The update_orcid.py program is run every night on [Jenkins](https://jenkins.int.janelia.org/view/DIS/job/DIS-sync-dis-update_orcid/).

 ## DOIs

 ### Processing
 DOIs are synchronized from Crossref and DataCite to the dois collection in the dis MongoDB database.
+DOIs are also drawn from the following sources (in the event than an update is needed):
+- FLYF2 database
+- ALPS releases
+- EM datasets
+- MongoDB dois collection
+As noted above, DOIs are also from from Crossref and DataCite:
+- Crossref: DOIs where at least one author has an affiliation containing "Janelia"
+- DataCite: DOIs where at least one author has an affiliation containing "Janeli a", and DOIs starting with 10.25378
+New DOIs are inserted, and DOIs that heve been updated (according to the record from Crossref or DataCite) after the stored update data (in the dois collection) are reprocessed.
+Results of a typical run are below:
+    DOIs fetched from Crossref:      1,278
+    DOIs fetched from DataCite:      3,231
+    DOIs specified:                  6,725
+    DOIs found in Crossref:          3,416
+    DOIs found in DataCite:          3,282
+    DOIs with no author:             0
+    DOIs not found:                  0
+    Duplicate DOIs:                  29
+    DOIs not needing updates:        6,693
+    DOIs inserted:                   3
+    DOIs updated:                    2
+    Elapsed time: 0:05:51.688400
+    DOI calls to Crossref: 2,140
+    DOI calls to DataCite: 51
+Any newly-inserted DOIs are email to Virginia and Rob.

+### Running in production

+The update_dois.py program is run every night on [Jenkins](https://jenkins.int.janelia.org/view/DIS/job/DIS-sync-dis-update_dois/).